Kyburg massacre

 The Kyburg massacre was an anti-Semitic episode in Kyburg near Winterthur, present-day Switzerland, which occurred in 1349.
-The Jews sought refuge in the castle of Kyburg from the surrounding cities of Winterthur and Diessenhofen, as well as from all towns under the hegemony of the Duke of Austria.
+Jews had sought refuge in the castle of Kyburg from the surrounding cities of Winterthur and Diessenhofen, as well as from all towns under the hegemony of the Duke of Austria.
 They had probably started to gather there in November 1348, when the first Black Death persecutions started.
 Probably pressured by the other Imperial cities, Albert II, Duke of Austria eventually ordered the Jews to be put to death by burning.

 On 18 September 1349, 330 Jews were burned in the fortress.
 The Kyburg massacre was one of the deadliest massacres of Jews in Swiss areas.

 Background

 Following the start of the Black Death persecutions, many Jews of Switzerland sought refuge at the Kyburg castle, where they probably started to gather since November 1348.
 They came from the surrounding cities of Diessenhofen and Winterthur, plus all the towns ruled by the Duke of Austria, "who protected them" (Alliis oppidis ducis Austrie qui ipsos defendebat).
 It is also possible that some Zurich Jews, survivors of the Zurich massacre (February 1349), made it to the fortress.
 Included among the towns from which the Jews gathered here is Aarau, in Aargau.